 JTSS Recently Indexed in Web of Science

-Now in its eighth volume, the Journal of Transportation Safety & Security (JTSS) is indexed in the Social Sciences Citation Index (SSCI), which is one of the seven citation databases that comprise the Web of Science.
+The Journal of Transportation Safety & Security (JTSS) is indexed in the Social Sciences Citation Index (SSCI), which is one of the seven citation databases that comprise the Web of Science.
 This is a significant milestone in the journal’s development.
 Papers published in JTSS now count toward tenure and will be more widely distributed and cited.

 Editor-in-Chief Dr. Stephen H. Richards said, “Great news…and I must acknowledge and thank all those involved with JTSS, from the journal’s start-up just a few years ago to this most recent milestone of recognition, for their vision, dedication, and hard work.
 I want to also acknowledge the role of the USDOT’s University Transportation Centers Program, which provided a framework for the journal’s inception and growth, and gave JTSS early recognition as one of the UTC Program Points of Pride in 2009.”